orionrobots/orionrobots.github.io/_posts/2018-04-08-reviving-microviews-with-a-new-bootloader.md

 My first step was to put the code on the Arduino.
 That was easy - although I had to comment in the "use old wiring" for it.

-I then prewired the breadboard, and wired the Arduino connections in.
+I then pre-wired the breadboard, and wired the Arduino connections in.

 ![Arduino Set up to flash](/galleries/2018-04-08-reviving-microbit/arduino-set-up-to-flash.jpg)